 There are so many awesome vinyl products out there...
 Who even knows even knows where to start??
 We do!!
 Here's what you need to get started.

 Access to Software - Each machine has it's own design software/app you'll need to access to cut your projects - Cricut Design Space (DS) or Silhouette Studio.
+Siser’s Juliet and Romeo cutters use the software called Leonardo.
 We like our laptops but you can also design from your phone or tablet.

-A Cutting Mat - Most projects require a cutting mat but Silhouette does allow cutting without one.
+A Cutting Mat - Most projects require a cutting mat but some machines do allow cutting without one.
 Some are stickier than others though!
 We like the standard grip for HTV and the light grip for adhesive.

 Vinyl - Adhesive, HTV, glossy, matte, glitter, holographic, metallic...
 Did we mention endless possibilities?!
 Here's where that gets real!!
 Choose from a rainbow of colours - no... really.
 You can even get rainbow!